What happened

 On June 12, 2026, West Virginia cottage food law adds a new WVDA permit path for potentially hazardous cottage foods under SB 44.
 Nonpotentially hazardous foods stay under the existing no-permit path.
 Meat, poultry, seafood, and Grade A dairy remain outside the new cottage food definition, and Article 40 sales stay in West Virginia.

 That matters if your menu has been boxed into cookies, breads, dry mixes, candies, and other shelf-stable foods.
-West Virginia Watch reported that the new lane may include acidified, pickled, fermented, and time-and-temperature-controlled foods with requirements such as a permit, inspection, food safety training, and water testing for non-municipal water sources.
+West Virginia Watch reported that the new path may include acidified, pickled, fermented, and time-and-temperature-controlled foods with requirements such as a permit, inspection, food safety training, and water testing for non-municipal water sources.
 Those details still need to be tied back to WVDA's Article 40 rules.

 Seller impact

-For some menus, this changes the business.
+For some menus, this changes what you can sell.

 For a home food seller, the difference between shelf-stable and potentially hazardous can decide the whole business.
 A dozen cookies?
 Usually straightforward.
 Pickled vegetables, fermented hot sauce, a refrigerated dessert, or anything that needs temperature control?
 That is where a lot of creative sellers hit the wall.